-- Press Measure 1 - Then select an S-parameter - Then More - Then Conversion - Then choose from the following: - o Off (default) No conversion is performed. - Z Conv (--) or Y Conv (--) Perform conversion for impedance (Z) or admittance (Y).
-Then choose from the following for either: - Auto The displayed S-parameter is converted to the appropriate Z or Y parameter. - Refl The displayed S-parameter is converted to Z or Y reflection, regardless of whether the S-parameter is reflection (S11 or S22) or transmission (S21 or S12). - Trans The displayed S-parameter is converted to Z or Y transmission, regardless of whether the S-parameter is reflection (S11 or S22) or transmission (S21 or S12). - o 1/S The displayed S-parameter is converted to 1/S-parameter.
+- Press Measure 1

+- Then select an S-parameter

+- Then More

+- Then Conversion

+- Then choose from the following:

+- Off (default) No conversion is performed.

+- Z Conv (--) or Y Conv (--) Perform conversion for impedance (Z) or admittance (Y).
+Then choose from the following for either: - Auto The displayed S-parameter is converted to the appropriate Z or Y parameter: Refl for S11 and S22; Trans for S21 and S12.
+When the S-parameter is changed, the appropriate conversion changes automatically. - Refl The displayed S-parameter is converted to Z or Y reflection, regardless of whether the S-parameter is reflection (S11 or S22) or transmission (S21 or S12). - Trans The displayed S-parameter is converted to Z or Y transmission, regardless of whether the S-parameter is reflection (S11 or S22) or transmission (S21 or S12). - 1/S The displayed S-parameter is converted to 1/S-parameter.